victor64bm/victor64bm/README.md

 HI there,

-I am Natural Resources Engineer from University of Chile (Chile), student of Master Degree of Artificial Intelligence in The University of Adelaide (Australia) and a data science enthusiast.
+I am a Natural Resources Engineer from The University of Chile (Chile), student of Master Degree of Artificial Intelligence in The University of Adelaide (Australia) and a data science enthusiast.
 If you want to contact me, you can do it to my personal email victor.caquilpan@gmail.com🌱.

 # Tools